AnthonissenBert/Notes/SlingshotDnD/Locations/Outposts/Kharakul.md

 Quest Giver: Captain Borin Ironhelm
 Where: in the Copper Keep
 The garrison has received reports of dangerous activity in the mountain pass leading away from Kharakul.
 Captain [[Borin Ironhelm]] tasks the adventurers with patrolling the pass and dealing with the threat.
-However, things may not be as straightforward as they seem, and the adventurers might uncover a deeper plot involving a goblin chieftain and his allies*.
+However, things may not be as straightforward as they seem, and the adventurers might uncover a deeper plot involving a plot to  chieftain and his allies*.
 ### **The Glimmering Cavern Heist**

 _Quest Giver: Korga Gemcutter in the Gemstone Grotto_ Korga Gemcutter, a talented dwarven artisan, has had a prized gem collection stolen from her workshop within the Gemstone Grotto.
 She suspects a rival gem merchant in a nearby human town, but she needs a group of adventurers to investigate discreetly and retrieve her stolen gems.
 The adventurers must navigate the complexities of dwarven-human relations and uncover the truth behind the theft.